foru17/foru17/RESUME.md

 * Work with a newly established team in Shenzhen to develop services to pre-install Webnovel applications for top Chinese cell phone manufacturers (OPPO, vivo, Huawei, etc.).
 * Help managers build the team, including interviewing frontend developers, training and mentoring interns.
 Establish specifications and documentation for team and project management.
 Arrange and schedule the developing task by iterative demand.
 * Responsible for Hybrid App websites and quickapp(a new type of installation-free app) development.
 Work closely with external mobile brand partners for hybrid app development iterations.
 Mainly using Vue.js, webpack.
-Enhance hybrid website performance time from 1.71s to 1.36s.
+Enhance hybrid website performance by 30%.
 * Work on Ad SDK development.
 Integration distribution application ads in web and quickapp.
 Practice A/B Testing to verify the Advertising effectiveness.
 * Work with UE/UI team to develop regular daily marketing pages and special campaigns.
 * Build a tool to generate offline HTML files from unscheduled update docs which helps reduce developers' time on documents calibration dramatically.